Maknee/OOC/README.md

 Implement Dynamic cast (upcast/downcast)
 Provide Examples

-## ?Wonderings, pondering, desgign decisions?
+## ?Wonderings, pondering, design decisions?
 ==
 Should constructors just set vftable pointer to super's vftable or should the super's vftable be memcpy'ed into the dervied pointer?